Dhanista6969/MyTrip/video.md

 So there are

 1. Website - Dhanista
 2. App Prototype
-   i.
+line   i.
 Explore and Booking
   ii.
 Shop
 4. User Manual (Canva Slides)